-The Norwich Town Plan states the town's objectives, policies and actions for guiding future land use and development in the community.
-This plan is a guide for municipal decision-making.
-It also contains policies directing the deliberations of the Selectboard, Planning Commission, Development Review Board and other town and state boards and commissions in reviewing development proposals.
+the norwich town Plan states the town's objectives, policies and actions for guiding future land use and development in the community. this plan is a policy statement guiding future land use and municipal decision-making.
+It also contains policies directing the deliberations of the selectboard, Planning commission, Development Review Board and other town and state boards and commissions in reviewing development proposals.
 This plans identifies current conditions and gathers public input as a resource for future public spending on community facilities, housing assistance and other municipal programs and services.